carmine560/trading-assistant/README.md

   * manipulates widgets to prepare your order
   * also schedules these actions

+> **Disclaimer** This script does not analyze and make decisions for the user.
+> If the user has incorrect assumptions, they can lose more because this script
+> can execute orders more quickly and repeatedly.
+Use at your own risk.

 > **Warning** This script is currently under heavy development.
 Changes in
 > functionality can occur at any time.